crp-mol/super-HTS/README.md

 7. *Can it do datasets that don't involve protein-ligand?*.
 Yes, anything for which you can create a combinatorial library.
 For example, you can train it to predict the [FoldX](https://foldxsuite.crg.eu/) score of a variant to find mutants with improved thermostability.
 This does not involve a substrate.

 8. *Do I need structures?*.
 You only need one structure of the wild-type to tell the NN the topology of your protein, but you don't need structural information to evaluate any of the mutants.
 The neural network only needs one input, a string containing your mutant id, for example: `F86V_F85R_V225K_A228N_W57V_F19H_Y150W`.
 You can obtain your structure from the [PDB](https://www.rcsb.org/), the [AlphaFold-DB](https://alphafold.ebi.ac.uk/), or compute it yourself using [AlphaFold](https://github.com/deepmind/alphafold) [ColabFold](https://github.com/sokrypton/ColabFold) or any other flavour of AlphaFold.
+While it increases accuracy, a wild-type structure is completely optional, you could set all edge attributes to `1.0`.

 9. *Are the predictions accurate?*.
 So far, we've seen correlations of `r² > 0.7` when plotting `predicted` vs `target` values, and in some cases `r² > 0.9`.
 To make sure it works for *your* system, hold onto a small portion of your dataset (10-20%) by not showing it to the NN at training time so that you can compare the predictions it later makes to the values you calculated using whatever other method used.

 10. *Ok, I trained my model and it gives decent predictions in a few ms of computation, now what?*.
 You could, for example, explore the entire search space if you to find the best mutant possible.
 Or you could get some statistics on the whole search space previously inaccessible.
 Use your imagination.

+---

+## Citation